EpistasisLab/regens/regens_tests_info.md

 8. correct SNP_positions_to_rcmb_intervals function first output
 9. correct SNP_positions_to_rcmb_intervals function second output

 Note that, with 4, 5, and 6, the imported genotypes are too large to check for equality directly, so we compare the minor allele counts summed over a single dimension for all three dimensions.
 It is exceedingly improbable that all of these counts will match perfectly if the numpy arrays themselves do not.
+All outputs are print statements, so they're written into the .out file from running `unit_tests.sh`

+## Efficiency tests for REGENS